eviedense/CI.SI/README.md

 # Writing

-My (kind of sucky) writing is featured in here, shown through PART 1, PART 2 (soon), PART 3, INTERIM - 2088, and REIGN.
+My (kind of sucky) writing is featured in here, shown through PART 1, PART 2, PART 3, INTERIM - 2088, and REIGN.
 These main stories follow Cisila's journey to become not a hero, but a journey to survive.
 Not everything is black and white, especially not the glorious United States of America.

 # Lore